jtourlamain/Tobania.Xam.Tobit/docs/serviceagents.md

 ### Fusillade
 Now we can define all our calls in the IGitHubApi interface.
 The problem is that we don't make a distinction between calls initiated by a user and calls that our app makes in the background.
 If we can give priority to the calls that a user makes, the user will get the impression that the app repsonds quicker.
 We can solve this problem with Fusillad.
 The package comes also with other features like auto-deduplication of requests and request limiting.
-Info about Refit can be found on [https://github.com/paulcbetts/Fusillade](https://github.com/paulcbetts/Fusillade)
+Info about Fusillade can be found on [https://github.com/paulcbetts/Fusillade](https://github.com/paulcbetts/Fusillade)

 - Install the NuGet package Refit (version 0.6.0).
 - Create a new C#-file "IGitHubServiceAgent" in the folder ServiceAgents/GitHub.